JesseLeung97/jesska/README.md

 Items in the rest of this document marked with `**` are due for update in future versions

+- Fix the footer causing scroll issues, what the heck man

+- Click for scroll down on mobile

 - Use local define file for routing and do not depend on api results

 - Clean up `useEffects`